Classics and Ancient History, MA

 Course Overview

-The MA in Classics and Ancient History is a research-led and dynamic course that offers modules covering the cultures, histories, and literatures of ancient Greece, the Roman world, the Levant, and the Near East, drawing on the expertise of internationally recognised scholars.
+This master’s degree offers modules covering the cultures, histories, and literatures of ancient Greece, the Roman world, the Levant, and the Near East, and is taught by internationally-recognised academic experts.

-You will hone the specialist research skills needed for high-level work in a variety of fields related to the subjects of Classics and Ancient History.
+You will also hone the specialist research skills needed for high-level work in a variety of fields related to the subjects of Classics and Ancient History.

 Why Classics and Ancient History at Swansea?